Artemonim/AgentCompass/COMPASS.md

 # Agent Compass - AI Coding Rules

 ### This document contains the complete set of rules and guidelines for AI-assisted development.
-Open this file for editiong to see Markdown markup and copy content below the line into your Cursor IDE User Rules configuration.
+Open this file in Raw mode to see Markdown markup and copy content below the line into your Cursor IDE User Rules configuration.

 ---